BartJongejan/Bracmat/README.md

 		* build-launch.bat

 		  Contains two lines.
-The first line comiles and links the module, the second tests the result.
+The first line compiles and links the module, the second tests the result.

 		* launch.py